The food brand Dole, specifically Dole Fresh Vegetables, welcomed bloggers for the FIRST ever Dole Salad Summit – and I was lucky enough to attend!

 This big machine moves to keep up with the workers – surprisingly they move pretty fast!
 We had to keep moving back, because every time you turned around or looked behind you, there they were – creeping up.

 We then took a tour of the lettuce plant where the lettuce is washed and packaged.
 We weren’t allowed to take pictures inside for security reasons, but it was fascinating.
 I never saw a factory like that!!
-To see how intricate it was and how the machines deciphers good lettuce versus bad lettuce – it was mind blowing.
+To see how intricate it was and how the machines decipher good lettuce versus bad lettuce – it was mind-blowing.

 Then we took a quiz on the different types of lettuce in the “laboratory”:

 I FAILED miserably!
 I think I only could recognize Iceberg lettuce and Romaine – everything else I swear looks the same!